yktoo/yktoo.com/content/blog/0211/index.en.md

 ## Marina by night {#marina-by-night}

-I already [mentioned][post:209] Hurghada Marina.
+I already [mentioned]({{< relref "/blog/0209" >}}) Hurghada Marina.
 This place reveals a sharp contrast with the rest of the city, it's fenced and ordinary locals are not allowed to enter here.
 It's very beautiful by night, with bars and restaurants at the ground floor:
 {{< imgfig "https://1.bp.blogspot.com/-kyJHqTK6WIo/UsQKlujevLI/AAAAAAAAbGY/_MmdQrHJWgw/s1600/dsc02024.picasaweb.jpg" >}}
 {{< imgfig "https://2.bp.blogspot.com/-6vHNKY09LWQ/UsQKnBp2_oI/AAAAAAAAbGg/IMSyWvWD86Q/s1600/dsc02025.picasaweb.jpg" >}}